Seeing the hunt through a feral cat’s eyes: why mammals are most at risk

 Different prey, different hunts

-Small mammals were the most deliberate hunts.
+Small mammals triggered the most deliberate hunts.
 Cats typically stalked them for longer, covered more ground, always pounced, and usually killed with a precise bite to the back of the neck.
 They were also more likely to carry mammal prey away from the kill site before eating it.

 Despite these differences, most kills were over in seconds.